Park Nicollet Health Services

 Jenifer Morgan, PharmD, BCACP, is a medication management pharmacist at Park Nicollet.
 She graduated with her PharmD from the University of Minnesota-College of Pharmacy in May 2010.
 After graduation, she completed a one-year residency at the Community-University Health Care Center, followed by a second year residency at Park Nicollet.
-She currently works at the Family Medicine clinic in St. Louis Park, where she started the practice, and serves as the primary preceptor for the residency program.
+She currently works at the Family Medicine and Internal Medicine clinics in St. Louis Park, where she started the practice, and serves as the primary preceptor for the residency program.
 She has been the primary preceptor since 2012.
 Jenifer enjoys working collaboratively with patients and other health care providers to help patients achieve goals of therapy and improve health outcomes and quality of life.